123outerme/Gateway-to-Legend/README.md

 The word "I" refers to the creator of Sorcery of Uvutu, Stephen Policelli.
 I did not write or modify the graphics library, SDL2, any of its extensions or previous versions, or any of its code.
 I did not create the font file PX_437_ITT_BIOS_X.ttf.
-However, I did slight modify it, adding in one character.
+However, I did slightly modify it, adding in one character.
-I originally wrote Sorcery of Uvutu for TI-84+CSE, then for TI-84+, and then for PC.
 You'll see why I mention these things if you read all of the licenses.

 ### > Gateway to Legend <